 Tracy grew up helping his grandfather (Gilbert) harvest and extract the honey to be sold in local stores, orchards and from their front porch.
 In June of 1975, as a sophomore in high school, Gilbert helped Tracy hive his first swarm in downtown Mooresville.
 After graduating from Purdue University, Tracy married Christina Ramsay and together they continued adding to the apiary reaching 500 hives in 1998.
 In the Spring of 2004, Tracy helped 10 year old Ross hive his first swarm in Martinsville, Indiana.
 For the last two years, Ross has been our number one queen grafter.

-Today, the Hunter family, along with Lanny, Jody, Jessica and Caleb, manages several hundred hives throughout the state to pollinate apples, melons, strawberries, pumpkins, and other similar crops.
+Today, the Hunter family, along with Lanny, Jody, Erin, Lisa, Melissa, Sarah, Emma, and Taylor, manage several hundred hives throughout the state to pollinate apples, melons, strawberries, pumpkins, and other similar crops.

 In addition to working with bees, Tracy is a high school science teacher.
 Christina is a middle school family and consumer science teacher.
 Ross is studying biology at Rose-Hulman Institute of Technology and Mackenzie has straight A’s in high school.